 interviews with Clients who left

-Interviews were conducted with 12 clients who left (whose reason for leaving was not technical).
+Interviews were conducted with 12 clients who left for reasons that were not technical.

 Attempts were made to contact 15 clients who left the program.
-Out of 15 attempted contacts, 12 responded (2 had inactive numbers and one refused to participate).
-Table 9 below shows the background characteristics of the interviewees.
+Out of 15 attempted contacts, 12 responded (two had inactive phone numbers and one refused to participate).
+Table 9 shows the background characteristics of these interviewees.